PratikshaSRaut/Zomato-Master-Client/README.md

 Order-Online(Add) to cart
-In cart 🛒 increte,decrete and delete are available Clicking on Continue Button in cart will navigate to Checkout Page for payment Pay Securely is working fine and back arrow on checkout page also added funcyionality.
+In cart 🛒 increte,decrete and delete are available Clicking on Continue Button in cart will navigate to Checkout Page for payment Pay Securely is working fine and back arrow on checkout page also added functionality.

 # Getting Started with Create React App